aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 - No code or triggers is needed on Eden Editor;
 - Just one file to set easely your mission needs: _fn_VO_parameters.sqf_;
 - Once defined which assets are stations, on Eden you just drag and drop the asset and the script will track them;
-- Script working as gold on hosted and dedicated servers.
+- Script working as gold on hosted and dedicated servers;
+- 100% compatible with CBA+ACE.

 **How to install / Documentation**